 It does have a slow low speed that prevents mess so you don’t need to worry about your ingredients splattering all over your kitchen.
 However, like the Cuisinart, it will feel faster on the lowest speed compared to the other mixers on this list, although it’s still slower than most hand mixers in the market.

 All of the accessories are dishwasher friendly and it comes with a detachable compartment to store all of the tools without taking up too much space in your cupboard.

 This is a very lightweight mixer, it’s great at low speeds and is extremely reliable.

-Baking tip: Rest the heel of the mixer on the bowl for effortless mixing on your part.
+Rest the heel of the mixer on the bowl for effortless mixing on your part.
 Also, don’t be surprised if the nylon starts to wear off the more you use it.

-If you only bake occasionally and only need to mix light ingredients then the KitchenAid is perfect.
-Plus they look very sleek and add flair to your kitchen worktop.
+When it comes to picking the right mixer for you, it really comes down to your preference and how much you’ll be using your hand mixer.
+If you only bake occasionally and only need to mix light ingredients then the KitchenAid 7 speed is perfect.
+Plus KitchenAid products look very sleek and add flair to your kitchen worktop.

 If you are looking for an incredibly slow hand mixer, the Cordless KitchenAid hand mixer is the slowest on the review list.
 It comes at the same price as the 9-speed mixer but you get the added comfort of being able to move freely around the kitchen without being restricted.